perseoGI/design-patterns/creational-design-patterns/prototype/README.md

 Virtual constructor: copy constructor which does not need to know the type of the object being copied -> C++ does not provide such thing.

+## Prototype Manager

+- Class that manages the state of the current copies
+- Responsible for storing the prototypes in the application
+- When the application requieres an instance, it should request it to the Prototype Manager
+- It will return a clone of an existing instances
+- Application can register / deregister classes at runtime

+## Alternative implementation

+- Serialization can be used for cloning
+- Does not mandate implementation of any interface
+- Always creates a deep copy
+- Useful when the prototype is required at some late point -> write to disk (inefficient)